-3) Perform a Monthly Self Check - Step-by-Step Guide
+3) Perform a Regular Self Check - Step-by-Step Guide

-The best time to perform your monthly skin self-examination is before or after a shower.
-Choose a day each month that you’ll stick to, such as the first or last day of the month, or every 15th of the month for consistency.
+The best time to perform your regular skin self-examination is before or after a shower.
+Choose a day every three months that you’ll stick to, such as the first or last day of the month, or every 15th of the month for consistency.

 You’ll need a good source of light and two mirrors (one full-length, the other a small hand mirror).
 A comb or blow dryer works well for examining your scalp and, if possible, your partner or spouse as a second pair of eyes.